"I have never really known which came first: my love of art or my love

 Everything was in place to set up my booth at these shows.
 Then just as Pin Oak was getting

 started my mother fell ill.
 She died March 27, 2011, at the age of 97.
 Never did I expect to

-what life had in store for me.
+in store for us.

 Early in 2012 my father-in-law died naming my husband executor of his estate.
 I made it to

 Pin Oak and The Spring Gathering.
 Being completely stressed out I had to take some time off.

 In 2011, Georgia Griffiths of Encino, California, commissioned a perpetual trophy

 for the Del Mar National Dressage Show held each spring.
 The trophy is called the